giocaizzi/surfingcrypto/docs/_sources/contents/bodytext.md.txt

 ## Key modules

+1. The [Portoflio](../_autosummary/surfingcrypto.portfolio.portfolio.Portfolio.rst) object is the user Portfolio.
+Via the implemented APIs (at the moment, only **Coinbase**) get transaction history and tracks the portoflio live value, with gain/loss calculation.

-1. The [Scraper](../_autosummary/surfingcrypto.scraper.Scraper.rst) class gets the necesarriy data from [coinmarketcap.com](http://www.coinmarketcap.com) and stores data locally.
+2. The [Scraper](../_autosummary/surfingcrypto.scraper.Scraper.rst) object gets the necesarriy data from [coinmarketcap.com](http://www.coinmarketcap.com) and stores data locally.

-2. TelegramBot starts a telegram client to send outputs to bot followers.

-3. [TaPlot](../_autosummary/surfingcrypto.reporting.figures.TaPlot.rst) Creates a time-series figure plot that resumes the price cryptocurrency.
-There are also other kinds of data plot, but specifically it can also plot also complex indicators.
+3. The [TS](../_autosummary/surfingcrypto.ts.TS.rst) object is implemented so to offer time-series calculation (TA Indicators, distance from ATH and other statistics) and easy access to the data as *pandas.DataFrame* objects or simple object attributes.

+4. The [surfingcrypto.reporting.figures](../_autosummary/surfingcrypto.reporting.figures.rst) module contains the definition of a series of plots that help visualize crypto prices and portfolio stock gain/loss and balance.

 The folder `examples` containsa a series of examples that allows to experiment interactively with the repository capacities.